BarnBridge/BarnBridge-PM/BB-Project-calls/call_006.md

 There's an overall focus and very huge emphasis on security, we have a pretty large in-house team doing the internal reviews.
 Atpar has been helping a lot with external audits, with all of the biggest companies in the space to be honest.
 Double the audits for all of the products, the reports will be published, so you guys can take a look at them.
 The repos will be made public in due time.

-A bug bounty program, Mark will talk more about later.
+A bug bounty program, Mark will talk more about later and some other interesting lines of defense that we are going to use to keep funds safe, which are all going to be announced later.

 #### DeFi Standards
  *